matthieugomez/EconPDEs.jl/README.md

 ```

 The drift is positive below `0.5` and negative above `0.5`, so the equation chooses the
 forward or backward derivative at each grid point.
-Full HJB examples, including policy
-choice and endogenous upwinding, are in the documentation.

-## Interface

-The state grid and the initial guess are `NamedTuple`s keyed by state names and unknown names.
-Grid entries can be ranges or vectors, and different dimensions can use different vector containers:
+The same interface extends to multiple states or unknowns.
+Grid entries can be ranges or
+vectors, and different dimensions can use different vector containers:

 ```julia
 grid = (; a = range(0.0, 100.0, length = 500),